puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 >**Warning!**
 >
->If you are currently using [directory environments](direnv), skip immediately to ["Previous Directory Environment Configurations"](#previous-directory-environment-configurations).
+>If you are currently using [directory environments][direnv], skip immediately to ["Previous Directory Environment Configurations"](#previous-directory-environment-configurations).

 ##r10k and Git

-R10k uses your existing Git repository (repo) branches to create [directory environments](direnv).
+R10k uses your existing Git repository (repo) branches to create [directory environments][direnv].
 Environments allow you to designate a node or node group as a specific environment; for example, you could designate one node group as the development environment and another as the production environment.
 As you update the code in your control repo, r10k tracks the state of that repo to keep each environment updated.

 Each branch of a connected repository is copied into a directory named after the branch.
-For instance, if your control repo is called "myenvironments," with branches named "production", "test", and "development", r10k copies the production branch into a production directory, the test branch into a test directory, and the development branch into a development directory.
+For instance, if your control repo is called "myenvironments", with branches named "production", "test", and "development", r10k copies the production branch into a production directory, the test branch into a test directory, and the development branch into a development directory.

 >**Warning:** When you connect a Git repo to r10k, r10k creates the directories in the directory environments location you specified in r10k.yaml, and **erases** anything that was there before.
 If you already have directory environments set up, you must read ["Previous Directory Environment Configurations"](#previous-directory-environment-configurations) before you proceed.